stars-one/IconTextFx/readme.md

 }
 ```

-**Use in JavaFx:**
+### 3.Use in JavaFx

 **Note:I don't test this library in JavaFx Project.So please open an issue to tell me the bug when you meet some problem in JavaFx.**

-You can use the MaterialDesignIconText or MaterialDesignIconTextFactory to get the icon text control.
+You can use the `MaterialDesignIconText` or `MaterialDesignIconTextFactory` to get the icon text control.

 **like this:**
 ```